denngan/industrial_automation/README.md

 #### Answering Exam Questions

-To answer questions in the exam you should be able to follow the following three steps:
+To answer questions in the exam the following approach can be useful:

 1. Understand all technical terms in or connected to the question and be able to define them first if necessary
 2. Answer the actual question theoretically